Westralunio carteri

 Westralunio carteri is a species of freshwater mussel in the family Hyriidae.
 It is endemic to Western Australia.
 It is known by the common name Carter's freshwater mussel.
-This is the only species of the genus Westralunio found in Australia.
+This is one of two species found in Australia belonging to the Westralunio genus.

 Reproduction

 Westralunio carteri generally has separate sexes (males and females), but hermaphrodites occur occasionally.
 Gametes (sperm in males or eggs in females) develop in the gonads and, with the onset of spawning, eggs migrate from the female gonads (ovaries) into specialised areas of the gills known as 'marsupia'.
 At this stage, females are 'gravid'.
 Fertilised eggs of Westralunio carteri (and other species of Hyriidae) are brooded to become embryos, which develop into larvae, known as 'glochidia'.

 Parasitic stage

 Glochidia of most species of freshwater mussels are obligate parasites of fishes, but sometimes amphibians.
 In Westralunio carteri, a mature glochidium is equipped with a pair of interlocking 'larval teeth' on opposing valves; the shell is translucent brown in colour and has a single adductor muscle and shell length, on average, is 306-309 μm.
 Mature glochidia are released from females during spring on strands of mucus while still encased in their vitelline membranes (a proteinaceous 'egg sac'),.
 Shortly after release, they hatch from their vitelline membranes and begin characteristically 'winking' in preparation to attach to a passing fish,.
 Once contact is made with a fish, the glochidia attach to the fishes' body surfaces including areas of the fins, eye, mouth, opercula, and sometimes the gills,.
 Following attachment to their host fish, the glochidia are encased by epithelial cells, which forms a cyst,.
 They remain in the cyst for 21–28 days as the undergo a process of metamorphosis and develop into juvenile freshwater mussels (characterised by the disappearance of the single adductor muscle and the formation of two separate adductor muscles and a ciliated foot, among other features) when they then detach from their host and begin life in the sediments, where they develop into their adult form,.